puyral/nixomagus/README.md

 By convention, all extra modules are namespaced into `extra`. `config.vars` is reserved for cross module variables.

+### containers
+Where possible I use nixos containers.
+There is some automation to include some default config for them (e.g., include `vim` always).
+See [`containers`](modules/nixos/containers) for their base config.

+### reverse proxy
+I use `traefik` for the reverse proxy.
+I've added a ton of automation for it in  [`traefik`](modules/nixos/traefik).

+Also some containers run an instance of `tailscale` to go though the `ovh-pl` vps to be opened to the rest of the world.

 ## [Nixos](./configuration)
 The configurations for nixos are in [`configuration`](./configuration).
 There is one folder per computer and a [`commun`](./configuration/commun) folder.
 Both are loaded.
 All modules are loaded.